Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** CI/CD with GitHub Actions
 **💬 Quote of the Day:** "Happiness is found in doing, not merely possessing." — Napoleon Hill

+## 📅 2025-06-06
+**🧠 Learning Topic:** Prompt Engineering
+**💬 Quote of the Day:** "I have an everyday religion that works for me.
+Love yourself first, and everything else falls into line." — Lucille Ball